liebki/MMOGA-Product-Scraper/README.md

 //This version of DeeperSearch is not 100% finished, tho it is working!
 //Get all the data, using the slower search AND search on more than just the first page List<Product> ProductListAlpha = MmogaScraper.DeeperSearch_Alpha("search them good", pages_as_int);

 ```

 ## Example

-### Code (Program.cs)
+### Code

-Please take a look in the *Program.cs*, the code there is showing a working example for scraping "fifa", using Quick- and DeeperSearch.
+Please take a look in the *[Program.cs](https://github.com/liebki/MMOGA-Product-Scraper/blob/master/MMOGAScraper/Program.cs)*, the code there is showing a working example for scraping "fifa", using
+"QuickSearch", "DeeperSearch_Alpha" and "PagenumberSearch".

 ### Output

 GIF shows content of "cyberpunk" scraping:
 ![Logo](https://iili.io/ksX3Vp.gif)

 ## FAQ

-#### Does this work on every mmoga page?
+#### Does this work on every mmoga region?

-I created this for mmoga.**DE** I don't know about mmoga.com or other regions in general
+I created this explicitly for mmoga.(DE) I don't know about mmoga.com or other regions in general, but I am working on including them.

 #### Why can't I obtain data X?